Advanced Torrential Loss Function for Precipitation Forecasting

 According to Table~\ref{tab:convlstm}, the AT loss achieved the best CSI, HSS, and FAR across all lead times of $20$, $40$, and $60$ minutes, outperforming the other baselines.
 Although the MSE loss showed the highest POD, this came with the highest FAR.
 Since effective forecasts require both high POD and low FAR, the AT loss provided the best overall balance, demonstrating superior performance.

 To enable a more intuitive comparison, Fig.~\ref{fig:convlstm_case} illustrates a case of $1$-hour forecasts at 01:50:00 UTC on June $26$, $2024$.
 The highlighted areas represent regions with precipitation intensity greater than or equal to $2$~mm/h.
 In this case, the AT loss produced the best forecasts beginning from the $30$-minute lead time.
 In particular, it most accurately simulated the eastward-moving precipitation echoes.
-As a supplement, an additional case is presented in Fig.~\ref{fig:convlstm_appendix} of the End Matter.
+As a supplement, Figs.~\ref{fig:convlstm_case_extended} and \ref{fig:convlstm_appendix} in the End Matter present extended results of Fig.~\ref{fig:convlstm_case} and an additional case, respectively.

 \emph{Consistency Experiments under Outliers.---}The performance consistency of the AT loss under outliers was verified through comparative experiments with baselines.
-To use only the intended outliers in the experiments, the interquartile range of the original data was first calculated, and Tukey's method was applied to identify the existing outliers within the range~\cite{tukey1977exploratory, sorby2024portable}.
+To use only the intended outliers in the experiments, the interquartile range of the original data was first calculated, and Tukey's method was applied to identify the existing outliers within the range~\cite{tukey1977exploratory}.
 The identified outliers were replaced with the mean precipitation intensity of neighboring grid cells.
 Then, this refined data was used to train a convolutional neural network (CNN) for $1$-step forecasting in two tracks, clean and dirty, for each loss function, with architectural details provided in the End Matter.
 The clean track used the refined data as is for training.
 In the dirty track, intentional noise was injected as the refined data was fed into the CNN.
 Specifically, $10$ to $30$ percent of the refined data was randomly corrupted with salt-and-pepper noise and random-valued impulse noise~\cite{zhao2022noise, dong2007detection}.
 After training, forecasts from both tracks were compared in terms of MAE and peak signal-to-noise ratio (PSNR)~\cite{hore2010image, liu2025active}.
 The lower the MAE and the higher the PSNR between the forecasts from the clean and dirty tracks, the more consistent the performance of the loss function is, regardless of contamination.

 As presented in Table~\ref{tab:fcnn}, the AT loss achieved the lowest MAE and the highest PSNR across both noise types, clearly outperforming the baselines.
 It is particularly encouraging that the performance gap was more pronounced under random-valued impulse noise, which better reflects realistic scenarios.
 These results suggest that the AT loss enables stable training, allowing forecasting models to maintain consistent performance in the presence of outliers induced by extreme weather events.